Watch Laura Marling and Marika Hackman perform Haim and Dolly Parton covers

 Speaking about why she picked Haim’s cover, the singer-songwriter said: “I think number one, it’s [Women In Music Pt.
 III’] is my most listened to album during lockdown.
 It’s been my most frequent companion, I love it.”

-She later goes on to perform with Hackman.
+She later went on to perform with Hackman.

 Hackman’s ‘Covers’ album was released last Friday (November 13).
 NME gave the record four stars and described it as having a “soothing familiarity with the excitement of the new, whiled away [during] lockdown working on new renditions of Beyoncé’s ‘All Night’ to Grimes’s ‘Realiti'”.